 We are a North American not-for-profit, registered in Canada and the United States.
-Our purpose is to empower young women, primarily in the developing world, through providing scholarships for post-secondary education.
+Our purpose is to empower young women, primarily in the Global South, by providing scholarships for post-secondary education.

 * * *

-We aim to lift such young women, their families and their communities out of the cycle of poverty and despair by igniting a spark of hope.
-We also believe that empowering young women, especially those from countries in turmoil, strengthens local communities and is key to creating long term transformational change.
+We aim to lift such young women, their families and their communities out of the cycle of poverty by igniting a spark of hope.
+We also believe that empowering young women, especially those from countries in turmoil, strengthens local communities and is key to creating long-term transformational change.

 * * *

-Our focus is bright young women, who demonstrate leadership potential, but lack the financial means to afford a quality university-level education.
+Our focus is on bright young women who demonstrate leadership potential, but lack the financial means to afford a quality university-level education.

 * * *